SFStefenon/WBF-HE-YOLO/README.md

 The first step is to download the YOLOv8.
 I recommend doing that from the official developer [Ultralytics](https://github.com/ultralytics/ultralytics).
 This version is based on PyTorch, being available for your machine or Google Colab.

-The first step to compute YOLO in your PC or in a cluster is to create the environment:
+The second step to compute YOLO in your machine is to create the environment:

 ```
 # Enter in the folder of your project